SKELLETON/tv-show-folder-rename-sonarr/README.md

 This program has a gui and a command line interface.
 I have not done a lot of compatibility testing for the GUI or Windows, but it should work.
 My library move was done on linux with the CLI.
+You need python3 and python3-tk installed.

 Use `rename_shows.py --help` to get an overview of the available command line options.
 Run rename_shows.py without any arguments to get the GUI version.